 Six Flags Great Adventure is one of the biggest amusement parks in the world with one of the largest roller coaster collections in the world.
 Yeah, when most people think of mega roller coaster parks, they'll usually think of parks like Cedar Point and Six Flags Magic Mountain, and yes.
 Both of those are major roller coaster parks, but Six Flags Great Adventure is easily amongst them as far as major roller coasters go.
 It's got a really big collection.
 And not only is it big, but it features some really good roller coasters including the best roller coaster we have ever ridden.
 El Toro.
 No joke.
 El Toro is the best roller coaster ever.
 So yeah.
 It's an amazing park if you're a die-hard roller coaster enthusiast.
 You care about nothing but roller coasters.
 This park will make you wet.
 But even outside all the big and crazy roller coasters, Six Flags Great Adventure is still a decent park.
 It's got a nice variety of other stuff including some unique to America stuff such as a Parachute Tower and one of the only Vekoma Mad Houses in the United States.
 And though a lot of enthusiasts tend to forget about it, there's actually a safari part of the park and though I didn't check it out when I was there, and perhaps best of all.
 They contain the best operations out of any Six Flags park.
 Seriously, I can't think of ANY other Six Flags Park that frequently runs 3 trains on their major coasters.
 And that's during the non-busy times.
 And the employees their bust their ass to keep the lines moving.
 And as a former ride operator and a frequent vistor of amusement parks, I REALLY appreciate good operations.
 So keep up the great work Six Flags Great Adventure.

 Here are the reviews of all the Flat Rides at Six Flags Great Adventure.
-Well, since my last visit, they got their star flat ride.
+Well, let's go over their star flat ride.
 Zumanjaro, which is basically Lex Luthor, only slightly taller, making it now the tallest drop tower in the world.
-Having been on Lex Luthor, I'm guessing that Zumanjaro is pretty similar, with using the look down trick, it almost certainly becomes a great freefall experience.
-Hell, I hear that you can actually see Philadelphia on clear days.
+And yeah.
+Zumanjaro is pretty similar.
+Except...somehow, not as thrilling.
+I'm not sure why.
+Wish I got more than one ride on it.
+Wanna try it again using the look down trick.
+That will almost certainly make it a great freefall experience.
+Hell, I hear that you can actually see Philadelphia on clear days and possibly even New York City.
 Ok, that's just cool.
 The only problem is that Kingda Ka and Zumanjaro can't run at the same time.
 MOTHERF*CKER!!!!
 Well, this certainly screwed up the good operations I was talking about earlier at Six Flags Great Adventure.
-Though to be fair, this isn't Six Flag's fault as its required by the state of New Jersey. *Sigh* Oh Chris Christie.
-How I HATE you, you bloated pathetic lying corrupt Wall Street Fat Cat sh*thead.
-I apologize to all the citizens of New Jersey for having this attrocity as their governer.
+Though to be fair, this isn't Six Flag's fault as its required by the state of New Jersey. *Sigh* New Jersey really is not good when it comes to their theme park regulations.
 But back to Six Flags Great Adventure and their flat ride collection.
 Moving on from Zumanjaro, let's go onto their other unique flat ride.
 Houdini's Great Escape.
 This is a Vekoma Mad House.
 Now if you live in Europe or have visited a lot of parks in Europe, you'll quickly find out that these rides are EVERYWHERE in the European Region.
 However, there are only 2 in the United States, one of which is here at Six Flags Great Adventure.
 Now if you constantly ride these rides, they definetly grow old.
 However, for someone riding a Mad House for the first time, these rides are amazing.
 I know I LOVED them until I rode them constantly when I was in Europe.
-The only other flat ride they have that's unique is their Parachute Tower.
+The only other flat ride they have that's unique are the ones that are now rare due to all the similar versions dying off.
+First off, Parachute Tower.
 Now maybe it's because I'm a thrill junky, but these things just don't do it for me.
 Maybe it's because the one here was a sit down ones and the stand up ones were apparently better.
 They are meant to be family rides, so for someone who's not huge on thrills, this is more of a ride for them.
 But either way, the Parachute Towers are a dying breed and if you know me, you know that I do love me some unique rides.
-They also have a Starflyer, a Top Spin, some bumper cars, a pirate ship, a scrambler, some teacups, a round up, and a ferris wheel.
+And finally, their Top Spin, Twister.
+Now this is nothing special.
+It's just an ordinary Top Spin with a mediocre program.
+However, Top Spins have been getting demolished at such a fast rate that they're now offically a rare ride and something special for the few parks that have not torn out their Top Spins.
+Hopefully this one stays, even if the program is lame.
+They also have a Starflyer, some bumper cars, a pirate ship, a scrambler, some teacups, a round up, and a ferris wheel.

 I never rode any of the water rides at Six Flags Great Adventure.
 However, neither their log flume nor their river rapids ride appeared to be anything special when I went.
 So it appeared that you weren't missing much.
 Maybe I'm seriously underestimating them, but come on.
 I highly doubt it and feel that these would be acceptable to skip unless you just gotta cool down.